At the Immigrant's Table

 This soup is even better the next day, so I love making it ahead!

-This roasted eggplant soup will keep well in the fridge for 5 days.
+Any leftovers of your roasted eggplant soup will keep well in the refrigerator in an airtight container for 5 days.
 If you avoid adding any cream, it will last a whole week.
+When reheating, add to a pot on the stove.
+Boil at a low heat until the soup simmers.

 Freezing eggplant soup